 If you’re able to help with any of these questions, please comment below.

 This article was posted on Tuesday, November 29th, 2011 at 6:51 pm and is filed under Children's Songs, Countries & Cultures, Languages, Lullabies, Nursery Rhymes, Readers Questions, Sweden, Swedish, Swedish Children's Songs, Swedish Lullabies, Swedish Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.